 The lengths of the waiting periods after you were arrested but never charged are based on the nature of your arrest.

 - Class C misdemeanor, 180 days from the date of your arrest

 - Class A or B misdemeanor, one year from the date of your arrest

 - Felony, three years from the date of your arrest

-If your record meets the state-mandated requirements, expungement is usually the best course of action.
-If your petition for expungement is granted, every document that is pertinent to your arrest and/or conviction is destroyed.
+If your record meets the state-mandated requirements, expunction is usually the best course of action.
+If your petition is granted, every document that is pertinent to your arrest and/or conviction is destroyed.
 Expunction is truly your best shot at making a “fresh start.”

 If your record is expunged, you can legally state that you were never arrested or convicted.
 This means that you can swear under oath, in both criminal and civil cases, that you have no criminal record.
 You can also deny that you have a criminal record when the question arises on employment applications or if you are applying for a home loan or a Small Business Administration loan or grant.